106: Calorie-free oil

 Yes.
 Are they not connected?

-Doctor was like, yeah, I'm on the phone.
-I got a phone.
+Like, yeah, I'm on the phone.
+I've got a phone.

 I don't think it's I'm on the phone because I think that's always very clear if you're on the phone because you've got a phone in your hand.